SteevePere/nestjs-lerna-compose/README.md

 ## 2. End-to-end tests

-To run the tests, you must first build the shared library.
+If you haven't already done so during project setup (in other terms, if you chose to use docker compose to run the project), you must first build the shared library.

 From the root of the project, run:

 `cd libs/shared && yarn build`